D1ang/Soccersystems/README.md

 Seems that the admin entered email was 28 characters and when in an earlier build was set to 25, this error came up.

 ## Deployment
-The code of this system is hosted by using Heroku and Amazon S3, this code is deployed to GitHub directly from the master branch.
+The code of this system is hosted by using Heroku and Amazon S3, this code is deployed to GitHub directly from the main branch.
-The deployed site will update automatically upon new commits to the master branch.
+The deployed site will update automatically upon new commits to the main branch.
 This code can be run locally or deployed to a live environment.
 Directions are based on deployment locally and to Heroku.

 ### Deploy requirements